siddheshgarg/siddheshgarg/README.md

 - 👋 Hi, I’m Sid here.
-- 👀 I’m interested in coding, marketing, slow living, and spreading kindness.
+- 👀 I’m interested in coding, marketing, slow living, and spreading kindness
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Python and
+- 💞️ I’m looking to collaborate on Python :D
 - 📫 How to reach me linkedin.com/in/siddheshgarg

 <!---